Jaan Manitski

 Jaan Manitski (born 7 March 1942 in Viinistu) is an Estonian businessman, politician and art collector.
 He served as the Minister of Foreign Affairs of Estonia in 1992.

 Biography

 Manistki was born in Viinistu, on the coast of the Gulf of Finland.
-He and his parents escaped to Finland and then to Sweden in 1943 when he was only one and a half years old.
-Jaan was ABBAs financial manager.
-He lived in exile while Estonia was under Soviet control, returning in 1989 after the country gained its independence.
+He and his parents escaped to Finland and then to Sweden in 1943, when he was only one and a half years old.
+Manistki was ABBA's financial manager.
+He lived in exile while Estonia was under Soviet control, returning in 1989, after the country regained its independence.